 Mary Vermillion is the author of three lesbian mystery novels—all set in Iowa and all featuring the plucky and neurotic radio personality, Mara Gilgannon.
 Mary's third novel, Seminal Murder (Regal Crest 2012) features a murder in a sperm bank, and explores the differences between lesbians who want to parent and lesbians who don't.
 Her first novel, Death by Discount, a finalist for two Lambda awards, portrays Walmart's impact on small-town America.
 Her second, Murder by Mascot, provides a darkly comic look at homophobia and sexual violence in the world of Division I basketball.
 She and her husband, Benjamin Thiel, are currently writing a joint memoir about his gender transition.
 Mary is a Professor of English at Mount Mercy University.
-She lives in Iowa City with her partner, two cats, and three guinea pigs.
+She and her partner live in Iowa City with their two cats, and three guinea pigs.

 Mary and her husband, Benjamin Thiel, just finished writing a dual memoir about his gender transition.
 It is tentatively titled All the Changes: A Marriage Transitions.

 Mary and Ben read from their memoir during Pride 2016 at First Methodist Church in Mount Vernon, Iowa.
 Watch on YouTube.

 On Lizzie's Bedtime Stories, Mary read two essays, one about coming out and one about her partner's gender transition.
 She also read from Seminal Murder.
 Listen here.

 Mary read at Creighton University in February 2013.
 See part of this event on YouTube.

 Seminal Murder was granted The Rainbow Reader Special Award for Ballsiest Use of Semen as a Main Character in Lesbian Fiction.